 Includes 1 drink (BYO for anymore), clay, glazes and 2 x kiln firings

-Each event night will have a different theme and you will learn to create something together from start to finish.
+You will learn to create something together from start to finish.
+The options are a vase, saki jug and 2 little saki cups, two cups, bowls, a set of sculptured birds, bird feeder, oil burner, and wallhanging.
 You will walk away with your own piece of art (well you will get it a few weeks later once it has dried out fully and been fired twice)!
 Each event will last approximately 2-4 hours.
 Each guest gets one drink – there will be wine, beer and spirits available to choose from & BYO for any additional drinks.
 It costs $85 per person.
-All pieces that you create on the evening are dried out fully for a few weeks, bisque fired in the kiln for 12 hours, cooled for a couple of days, unloaded from the kiln & then glaze applied by hand & then reloaded in the kiln and high fired.
+All pieces that you create on the evening are dried out fully for a few weeks, bisque fired in the kiln for 12 hours, cooled for a couple of days, unloaded from the kiln & then glaze applied by hand & then reloaded in the kiln and high fired for 8 hours and then cooled for a further 16 hours.
 For the full process of your work see below.
 Products are usually ready to collect approximately 6 weeks after your event.
 Please ensure they are collected within two months of your event date due to storage space in the studio.
 These events book out quickly so don’t hesitate to book!

 Also available for Hen & adult birthday parties.